pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/09_React re-renders_Preventing unnecessary re-renderes.md

 - If in Context there is a combination of data and API (getters and setters) they can be split into different Providers under the same component.

-- So, the components that use API only <u>won't re-render when the data changes</u>
+- So, the components that use API only <ins>won't re-render when the data changes</ins>

 <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/0*qiZUtLGHm6TzokmT.png">